 5. Explaining the problem is your job

-There is a high chance that no one else has spent as much time on the problem like you had.
-Your colleagues though only get a limited time to think it through and you need to provide them with the right amount of context.
-It’s now your responsibility to share the information you know in a well-written form, so they can understand it.
+There is a high chance that no one else has spent so much time on the problem like you did.
+On the contrary, your colleagues only get a limited time to think it through, and you need to provide them with the right amount of context.
+It’s now your responsibility to share the information you know in a well-written form, so they can understand it quickly.

-For our contenteditable problem this could look like this:
+contenteditable problem, this could have looked like this:

-contenteditable does not produce the same HTML output in every browser.
-Therefore, the rendered result, when changing text would be different every time.
-Please see my debugging journal where I documented all the edge cases I came up with.
+contenteditabledoes not produce the same HTML output in every browser.
+Please see my debugging journal, where I documented all the edge cases I came up with.

 If we ever find a new edge case, we can work it into the well-tested normalizer.